-- PGR attendance at the collaborating institution will normally be a minimum of 12 months over the course of the programme. - All PGRs registered on a joint doctoral research programme will be required to meet their supervisory team, undertake a development needs analysis and attend any subject specific training at the start of their programme. - The precise attendance requirements for each PGR on a joint doctoral research programme will be agreed with the collaborative institution and approved via the relevant faculty PGR committee and will be clearly stated in the PGR's individual study plan. - Any subsequent changes to the schedule of attendance in the study plan must be agreed by the PGR, both institutions, the faculty PGR committee and recorded in an amended plan.
+- PGRs registered on a dual doctoral research programme will normally be expected to spend 50% of the programme at each institution dependent on the requirements of the programme (as a minimum the total period of attendance at the collaborating institution should be 12 months, full time). - All PGRs registered on a dual doctoral research programme will be required to meet their joint supervisory team, undertake a development needs analysis and attend any subject specific training at the start of their programme. - The precise attendance requirements for each PGR on a dual doctoral research programme will be agreed in collaboration with the collaborative institution and approved via the relevant faculty PGR committee and will be clearly stated in the PGR's individual study plan. - Any subsequent changes to the schedule of attendance must be agreed by the PGR, both institutions, the faculty PGR committee and recorded in an amended agreement.